Cloud migration strategies: how to choose the right path per workload

 Retain is a strategic deferral, not a failure state.

-A phased migration process that supports the 6 Rs
+A phased migration process that supports the 6 rs

 Most successful programs run through five delivery phases: